Marie de' Medici: Posthumous appraisal

-Honoré de Balzac, in his essay Sur Catherine de Médicis, encapsulated the Romantic generation's negative view of Marie de' Medici.
+Honoré de Balzac, in his book Sur Catherine de Médicis, encapsulated the Romantic generation's view of Marie de' Medici.
 She was born and raised in Italy and the French never really accepted her; hence, the negative reviews.
 However, Henry IV of France was not a rich man and needed Marie's money.
 The French were still not pleased with him choosing an Italian wife.

 Marie de' Medici, all of whose actions were prejudicial to France, has escaped the shame which ought to cover her name.
 Marie de' Medici wasted the wealth amassed by Henry IV; she never purged herself of the charge of having known of the king's assassination; her intimate was d'Épernon, who did not ward off Ravaillac's blow, and who was proved to have known the murderer personally for a long time.
 Marie's conduct was such that she forced her son to banish her from France, where she was encouraging her other son, Gaston.

-Jules Michelet also contributed to the denigration of Marie de Médicis.
+Jules Michelet also contributed to the qualification of Marie de Médicis.